PBS America: Programming

 The channel consists of content drawn exclusively from PBS member stations, both older and current for which it is able to secure the rights.
-It doesn't make its own programmes in the UK, but a few of them are British productions which have been shown on PBS in the United States before being recycled back to the UK by PBS America, e.g. What the Ancients Did for Us.
+It does not make its own programmes in the UK, but a few of them are British productions which have been shown on PBS in the United States before being recycled back to the UK by PBS America, e.g. What the Ancients Did for Us.

 The PBS America line-up heavily features documentaries and history programmes such as American Experience, Frontline and Nova as well as Ken Burns documentary films such as Prohibition.
 In total PBS America aired 500 unique hours of content in 2011 and will air 1000 hours in 2012.
 Children's programming does not air on the channel because the market is "well served for kids' content", along with commercial distribution contracts with other existing domestic children's networks.

-However doesn't simulcast BBC News programmes Outside Source, BBC World News America and BBC World News these are instead broadcast by the BBC News Channel, as well as PBS Newshour.

 Branding and marketing

 The channel's slogan is "Where television matters".
 Channel 4's Channel 4 Sales division is the exclusive advertising sales representative for the network.

 Branding and design agency Dunning Penney Jones was appointed to create the channel's on-air look and feel.
 As well as repurposing the PBS branding used in the US, they created new idents specifically for the UK channel.
 The agency also designed four colour themes for each of PBS America's four programming strands for use on the channel, website and any off-air marketing.

 On 4 July 2012, PBS UK was renamed PBS America.